raywoo32/proposal-initial-research/AR/(Schrier K, 2006).md

 ## Relevence to my own research:
 - medium, early ar game
+- the way it was written, as a "story" to show examples of how health/education/skills were benifited from use

 ## Personal comments
 - I think this is really well designed as an educational tool.